- Rights of the organizer:

 To these scores, 3 points may be added if the subject also obtains a BOB (minimum 5 entered in the breed).
 The number of subjects entered in the junior class is not combined between males and females for calculating the point score.

-NB: at the end of the competition, if there are several subjects in the same breed with the same highest score, the TOP YOUNG DOG will be the subject taking part in fewer shows.
+NB: at the end of the competition, if there are several subjects in the same breed with the same highest score, the TOP YOUNG DOG will be the subject taking part in fewer shows (subject to the requirements established by the regulation).
 In the event of a further draw, the title will be awarded on a par while the premium for the absolute Top Dog will be divided equally among the joint winners present.

 In both classifications (partial, final and definitive) only the first 10 placed dogs will be published.